BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   but it *does* seem to work just fine.
-- `droughts_eridium_moves.txt` - Similar to my mod-testing Droughts Chest Moves mod, this moves all small eridium piles in The Droughts to near the Highway Fast Travel location, and converts them all to the always-visible type.
+- `droughts_eridium_moves.txt` - Similar to my mod-testing Droughts Chest Moves mod, this moves all small eridium piles in The Droughts to near the Highway Fast Travel location.
+There's some easily-tweaked bits in the generation code to turn them all into the "regular" sort (which don't need the Mysterious Amulet to see), or even into other spawnable items.
+Also does some similar stuff in Enoch's Grove and Eschaton Row.
 Works fine, but it's pretty custom-purpose so it didn't seem worth making into an official mod, even as a "resource" type.
 - `moodlock_*.txt` - Sets NPC dialogue "mood" to the specified value, which just affects their facial expressions.
 I was hoping it would be more amusing than it is, but in the end it's kind of "meh," so I'm tossing it in here rather than